kimoppalfens/kimoppalfens.github.io/_posts/2017-11-23- CoMGMT usecase - Part 3.md

 That's it from a ConfigMgr point of view !

-## An Additional pre-requisites ##
+## An Additional pre-requisite ##

 For Multi Factor Authentication (MFA).
-The [Microsoft docs](https://docs.microsoft.com/en-us/intune/windows-enroll#enable-windows-10-automatic-enrollment) mention it as "recommended", they don't list it as required.
+The [Microsoft docs](https://docs.microsoft.com/en-us/intune/windows-enroll#enable-windows-10-automatic-enrollment) mention it as "recommended" but they don't list it as required.

 However, from my own tests, I can conclude that without any form of MFA, I wasn't able to get auto-enrollment working at all.
-I would even get an error-message in the eventlog that indicated an MFA-Error.
+I would even get an error-message in the eventlog that specified "MFA Required".

 For my specific tests, I setup a Hello for Business profile from within Configmgr and deployed that to my test-machine and enrolled in Hello for Business.
-It's beyond the scope of this blog to go into the details for setting up hello for business.
+It's beyond the scope of this blog to go into the details of setting up hello for business.
+But this, or any other form of MFA should be sufficient.

 ## Verifying the results on a Windows 10 - 1709 Machine ##

-Let's first verify the Client Requirements.
+Let's first verify that the Client Requirements are met.

 Logon to your Windows 10 - 1709 client and make sure that it is Azure AD Registered.
 Do this by opening and Admin Command prompt and typing the following command : "DSREGCMD /Status".